Oleksandr Usyk: Fighting style and training

+While training for a fight, Usyk spars 15 rounds of three-and-a-half minutes with 20 seconds' rest, facing a new opponent each round, eventually accumulating 250 rounds of sparring in camp.
+To improve stamina and control breathing, he swims laps in the pool for over five hours a session.

 Personal life

-Usyk is married and has three children.
+Usyk is married and has four children.
 They live in Kyiv, Ukraine.

-His wife has Russian citizenship and the boxer uses Russian as his first language.
-On 28 April 2014, after the annexation of Crimea by the Russian Federation, Usyk declared he would never exchange his Ukrainian citizenship for Russian citizenship.
-In 2016, responding to a question if he can still enter Crimea, he stated that he often visits his family in the peninsula; that he does not like to talk politics due to the fact that people like to take words out of context, that in Russia he has many fans and that he does not divide "our peoples because we are Slavs".
-Afterwards, whenever pressed on the question, Usyk would often reply "Crimea belongs to God"; however in September 2022 Usyk stated that Crimea "was, is and will be" Ukrainian and that is had been taken away forcefully from Ukraine.
-In November, after Ukrainian Armed Forces recaptured Kherson, Usyk posted a message on his Instagram account: "Donetsk is Ukraine.
-Luhansk is Ukraine.
-Zaporizhzhia is Ukraine.
-Crimea is Ukraine.
-Kherson is Ukraine.
-Glory to Ukraine.
-Glory to ZSU".
+His wife has both Ukrainian and Russian citizenship.
+Usyk practices multiple martial arts outside of boxing; including Jiu-Jitsu, Sambo, and Judo.
 Usyk is an Orthodox Christian.

-After his fight against Anthony Joshua, he said in an interview, "The only thing I wanted to do with this fight is to give praise to my Lord Jesus Christ and to say that all comes from him."
+In April 2014, after the annexation of Crimea by the Russian Federation, Usyk declared he would never exchange his Ukrainian citizenship for Russian citizenship.
+In 2016, he said that he often visits family in Crimea; that he does not like to talk politics due to the fact that people take words out of context; that in Russia he has many fans; and that he does not wish to divide people, "because we are Slavs".
+Afterwards, whenever pressed on the question, Usyk often replied "Crimea belongs to God".
+In May 2020, Usyk was listed on the Myrotvorets website for "repeating the Kremlin's statements [that Russia and Ukraine are] one nation, rejecting Russian aggression and denying the independence of Ukrainian Orthodoxy from Russian control (the aggressor country) of the Russian Orthodox Church, they have sided with the traitors of Ukraine".
+However, in September 2022 Usyk said that Crimea "was, is and will be" Ukrainian, and that it had been taken away forcefully from Ukraine.

-On 26 February 2022, Usyk urged Russian President Vladimir Putin to call off Russia's invasion of Ukraine that had begun on 24 February.
-A few days later, Usyk, fellow boxer Vasiliy Lomachenko and Bellator MMA Welterweight Champion Yaroslav Amosov travelled to Ukraine to join the country's territorial defense forces, although in late March, Usyk left Ukraine to train for his rematch with Anthony Joshua.
+When Russia invaded Ukraine in February 2022, Usyk called on Russian president Vladimir Putin to stop the invasion.
+A few days later, Usyk—along with fellow boxer Vasiliy Lomachenko and MMA champion Yaroslav Amosov—travelled back to Ukraine to join the country's territorial defense forces.
+Usyk took part in armed patrols in Kyiv.
+Usyk said that Russian soldiers broke into his empty house in Vorzel and ransacked it.